CAU-OSS-2019/Korean-tag-recommeder/README.md

 ### Testing

-    Testmodel.py
+    Testmodel.py #교체예정!!

 <br>

-For more instructions of preprocess/making model please see WIKI(링크)
+For more instructions of PREPROCESSING/MODELING, please see [WIKI](https://github.com/CAU-OSS-2019/team-project-team18/wiki)

 <br>